moloney/dcmstack/doc/Introduction.rst

 line interfaces (*dcmstack* and *nitool*).

 It is recommended that you sort your DICOM data into directories (at least per study, but perferably by series) before conversion.
+This will reduce the amount of memory required for conversion.

 To convert directories of DICOM data from the command line you generally just need to pass the directories to *dcmstack*: